NuitJack/BitArm/README.md

 - Base
   - 4x M4 x 10mm Screws with Superb Thread

-Display monting acessories:
+Display wiring acessories:
 - 1x Protoboard (insert specs)
-- Set of jumpers (insert name and quantity
+- Set of jumpers (insert name and quantity)
 - 1x 10k resistor for pull-up

 ## I have everything ready, how can I run this project?